burnedpopcorn/UTMT-Enhanced-Tools/README.md

 A Collection of Modified Scripts that aim to Enhance the output of the older Scripts they were built off of
 > All of these have been Modified by me to fix Issues or to Enhance them even further

+> [!IMPORTANT]
+> The Decompiling Pack in the Releases Tab is OUTDATED as of ```12/25/24```
+>
+> Please update the Scripts provided in the Pack with the updated Scripts in this repository, or wait for the next Decomp Pack release

 Included are:

 - [(NEW) GameMaker Studio 2 Decompiler](https://github.com/burnedpopcorn/UTMT-Enhanced-Tools/tree/main/Ultimate_GMS2_Decompiler)